fluxcd/website/content/en/flux/integrations/aws.md

 #### For IAM User Access Keys

-All AWS integrations except for ECR and public ECR support configuring authentication through an IAM User Access Key.

 Mount the Kubernetes Secret containing the IAM User Access Key and Secret as the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the controller Deployment